-- Jan 30 1781 American Revolution: Maryland becomes the 13th and final state to ratify the Articles of Confederation, almost three years after the official deadline given by Congress of March 10, 1778. - Jan 30 1862 Pre Civil War: Nathaniel Banks born " Union General Nathaniel Banks is born in Waltham, Massachusetts.
+- Jan 30 1781 American Revolution Era: Maryland becomes the 13th and final state to ratify the Articles of Confederation, almost three years after the official deadline given by Congress of March 10, 1778. - Jan 30 1862 U.S. Navy: The first American ironclad warship, the USS Monitor is launched at Greenpoint, Long Island.

+Jan 30 1862 - Pre Civil War: Nathaniel Banks Born " Union General Nathaniel Banks is born in Waltham, Massachusetts.
 Banks was a political general-he had few military skills, but as an antislave Republican from Massachusetts, he helped President Abraham Lincoln's administration maintain support in that region.